Ute dialect: Nouns

 There are three ways plurality can be marked, and only animate nouns are marked for plurality. -u is the most common plural suffix, and -mu is usually used for plural nouns that derive from verbs or possession.
 These suffixes are placed after the obligatory noun suffix.
-Finally, some nouns show plurality by reduplication of the first syllable in combination with the -u suffix, such as in táa-ta'wa-chi-u "men" from ta'wa-chi.
+Finally, some nouns show plurality by reduplication of the first syllable in combination with the -u suffix, such as in táa-ta'wa-chi-u "men" from ta'wa-chi̱.
 In this case, -u without reduplication would create the dual form: "two men".

 Verbs

 Ute verbs can take many suffixes and several prefixes.
 Negation is marked with both the suffix -wa and prefix ka-.
 Alternatively, instead of the prefix, the full form kách- can appear as a separate word somewhere before the verb being negated.

 First syllable reduplication in verbs denotes the distributive case.
-Thus, táa-pugay-'u "[s/he] kicked him (once)" becomes ta-táa-pugay-'u "[s/he] kicked him repeatedly".
+Thus, táa-pʉgay-'u "[s/he] kicked him (once)" becomes ta̱-táa-pʉgay-'u "[s/he] kicked him repeatedly".

 Incorporation can take place at the leftmost prefix position to add the meanings of the incorporated word to the verb.
 For example, 'apagha-y "[s/he] is talking" and pia-'apagha-y "[s/he] is sweet-talking".

 Verbs usually take the suffix-ka after the stem when the subject is plural. -ka can also be realized as -qa, -kwa, -kya, etc. according to the phonological processes above.
 Many suffixes are used to denote tense, aspect, and modality.
-Some of the more common of these suffixes include -y for the present tense, -vaa-ni for the future, and -miya. for the habitual.
-Other suffixes include -ti, -ku, and -ta, which mark the causative, benefactive, and passive case respectively.
+Some of the more common of these suffixes include -y for the present tense, -vaa-ni for the future, and -miy̱a̱. for the habitual.
+Other suffixes include -ti, -kʉ, and -ta, which mark the causative, benefactive, and passive case respectively.